- Oops!Something went wrong.Please try again later.

-ACADIA management will review its third quarter financial results and operations via conference call and webcast later today at 5:00 p.m.
+Acadia management will review its third quarter financial results and operations via conference call and webcast today at 4:30 p.m.
 Eastern Time.
-The conference call may be accessed by dialing 844-821-1109 for participants in the U.S. or Canada and 830-865-2550 for international callers (reference passcode 8898709).
-A telephone replay of the conference call may be accessed through November 21, 2017 by dialing 855-859-2056 for callers in the U.S. or Canada and 404-537-3406 for international callers (reference passcode 8898709).
-The conference call also will be webcast live on ACADIA’s website, www.acadia-pharm.com, under the investors section and will be archived there through November 21, 2017.
+The conference call may be accessed by dialing 855-638-4820 for participants in the United States or Canada and 443-877-4067 for international callers (reference passcode 6266016).
+A telephone replay of the conference call may be accessed through November 18, 2020 by dialing 855-859-2056 for callers in the United States or Canada and 404-537-3406 for international callers (reference passcode 6266016).
+The conference call also will be webcast live on Acadia’s website, www.acadia-pharm.com, under the investors section and will be archived there until December 2, 2020.

 About NUPLAZID® (pimavanserin)

-NUPLAZID is the first and only FDA-approved treatment for hallucinations and delusions associated with Parkinson's disease (PD) Psychosis.
-NUPLAZID is a non-dopaminergic, selective serotonin inverse agonist preferentially targeting 5-HT2A receptors that are thought to play an important role in PD Psychosis.
-NUPLAZID is an oral medicine taken once a day with a recommended dose of 34 mg (two 17-mg tablets).
-ACADIA discovered this new chemical entity and holds worldwide rights to develop and commercialize NUPLAZID.
+NUPLAZID is the first and only FDA-approved treatment for hallucinations and delusions associated with Parkinson’s disease psychosis.
+NUPLAZID is a selective serotonin inverse agonist/antagonist preferentially targeting 5-HT2A receptors that are thought to play an important role in Parkinson’s disease psychosis.
+NUPLAZID is an oral medicine taken once a day with a recommended dose of 34 mg.
+NUPLAZID is not FDA-approved for any other neuropsychiatric disorders.
+Acadia discovered and developed this new chemical entity and holds worldwide rights to develop and commercialize NUPLAZID.

 Statements in this press release that are not strictly historical in nature are forward-looking statements.
-These statements include but are not limited to statements related to guidance for full-year 2017 NUPLAZID net sales; the benefits to be derived from NUPLAZID (pimavanserin); and whether NUPLAZID will provide an important benefit to patients with dementia-related psychosis.
+These statements include, but are not limited to, statements related to: the potential opportunity for future growth in sales of NUPLAZID; the timing of ongoing and future clinical studies for pimavanserin; the development and commercialization of trofinetide, ACP-044 and the M1 PAM program; unanticipated impacts of COVID-19 on Acadia’s business, including its commercial sales operations, current and planned clinical trials, supply chain, and guidance for full-year 2020 NUPLAZID net sales and certain expense line items.
 These statements are only predictions based on current information and expectations and involve a number of risks and uncertainties.
-Actual events or results may differ materially from those projected in any of such statements due to various factors, including the uncertainty of future commercial sales and related items that would impact net sales for 2017, the risks and uncertainties inherent in drug discovery, development, approval and commercialization, and the fact that past results of clinical trials may not be indicative of future trial results.
-For a discussion of these and other factors, please refer to ACADIA’s annual report on Form 10-K for the year ended December 31, 2016 as well as ACADIA’s subsequent filings with the Securities and Exchange Commission.
+Actual events or results may differ materially from those projected in any of such statements due to various factors, including the uncertainty of future commercial sales and related items that would impact net sales during 2020, the risks and uncertainties inherent in drug development, approval and commercialization, and the fact that past results of clinical trials may not be indicative of future trial results.
+For a discussion of these and other factors, please refer to Acadia’s annual report on Form 10-K for the year ended December 31, 2019 as well as Acadia’s subsequent filings with the Securities and Exchange Commission.
 You are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date hereof.
 This caution is made under the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
-All forward-looking statements are qualified in their entirety by this cautionary statement and ACADIA undertakes no obligation to revise or update this press release to reflect events or circumstances after the date hereof, except as required by law.
+All forward-looking statements are qualified in their entirety by this cautionary statement and Acadia undertakes no obligation to revise or update this press release to reflect events or circumstances after the date hereof, except as required by law.